 Near the end November of 2102 I started working for Nordstrom, in Seattle, as a SEO Project Manager.
 I worked with a small team collaborating on sitewide SEO strategies and development ideas.
 We also evangelized the importance of SEO company-wide and spread best practices.
 I was instrumental in developing ideas to improve overall SEO site performance.
 I created and maintained project specifications and worked closely with our development partners.
 Divisionally I was responsible for Shoes and Cosmetics which held the top 2 spots for the highest SEO growth by division for 2013.

 In September I was offered my old position back at Nordstrom.
-Currently I manage the technical SEO.
+I managed the technical SEO.
 This included developing roadmaps, creating JIRA tickets, forecasting lift, testing releases, troubleshooting, weekly crawling, as well as developing new ideas for continued growth.

 I design, develop, and maintain websites for artisans and small-businesses owned by friends and family.
 I also make etchings.

 Specialties: SEO, Web Design, Online Marketing, HTML, CSS, WordPress, BrightEdge, Conductor, Botify, DeepCrawl, Screaming Frog, Google Search Console, Google Analytics, Excel, Powerpoint, and Photoshop.